ahmdes/ahmdes/README.md

 # 👋 Hi there , I'm Ahmed

-## ⦾ Flutter Developer | Computer Science Graduate | Qur’an Teacher
+## ⦾ Flutter Developer | Computer Science Graduate .

 Welcome to my GitHub!
 I'm a passionate developer with a strong foundation in mobile app development and a deep commitment to purposeful technology and lifelong learning.